dbstjswo505/OSF/README.md

 ## 🚀 Code Release
 The source code and pretrained models will be released soon!
-Stay tuned for updates (be fore the Jan)!
+Stay tuned for updates (be fore the Jan.2026)!

 ---